Make a lasting power of attorney

 Witnesses and certificate providers must be 18 or over.

-Attorneys can witness each other sign, but they can’t:
+Attorneys can witness each other sign, but they cannot:

 - witness you sign